 Book either Green Drake or the Royal Wulff: these standalone log houses each have three bedrooms and buckets more space for families to sprawl out in.

-Active Smiths will love the outdoors adventures on offer here, which include fly fishing, white-water rafting, mountain biking, hiking, horse-riding and more.
+Active Smiths will love the outdoors adventures on offer here, which include white-water rafting, mountain biking, hiking, horse-riding and more (activities like fly fishing can be arranged for an additional fee).
 The excellent guides make sessions appealing to Smiths of all sizes and abilities, tailoring activities to different ages.
 Other distractions include the pool table, table football, table tennis and on-loan bicycles.

 Water-babies will love splashing around the six-metre pool housed within the pool cabin; it’s unsupervised, so you’ll need to keep a beady eye on less confident swimmers.